-Nine European countries have regulations to guarantee that workers can take at least some of their leave in the summer peak vacation season.
+An additional important issue is workers' ability to schedule public holiday according to their preferences.
+Nine European countries have regulations to guarantee that workers can take at least some of their leave in the summer peak leave season.
 The Netherlands has the strictest rules in this regard: if possible, Dutch employers must grant their workers leave in one continuous period, to fall between April 30 and October 1.
-Other countries that require employers to schedule leave in summer blocks include Sweden and Finland (four consecutive weeks), Norway (18 days) Denmark (15 days), and France (12 days).
+Other countries that require employers to schedule leave in summer blocks include Sweden (four consecutive weeks), Finland (four weeks), Norway (18 days) Denmark (15 days), and France (12 days).
 Portuguese employers may close their operations completely over part of the summer to accommodate employee leave, and must consult with their workers' union if they plan to shut for fewer than 15 consecutive working days.
 Finally, in Austria, employers must allow young workers (between the ages of 15 and 18) at least 12 consecutive days of leave between June 15 and September 15.